Trauma-Informed Therapy in Las Vegas, NV

 • Difficulty feeling close, calm, or secure—even when things are going well

-Trauma Therapy That Includes the Body (Somatic) and Skills (CBT/DBT)
+Trauma Therapy That Includes the Body (Somatic) and Skills (Acceptance and Commitment Therapy)

 Trauma work isn’t about forcing your story or reliving everything that happened.
 We start with stabilization—so your nervous system has more capacity—and we move at a pace that supports safety, choice, and control.
 We’ll identify triggers, notice how your body responds, and work within your window of tolerance so you feel resourced rather than flooded.
 Over time, this helps reduce reactivity, shutdown, shame, and the patterns that keep repeating in relationships.